 - Loras cuts Renly with a blade in Season 1 and tells him, "It's just blood, [...] sometimes a little spills."
 Renly dies in Season 2 after he is stabbed through the heart by a magical shadow "sword," his blood oozing out in copious amounts.

-- Funny Background Event: In "Garden of Bones," Loras laughs merrily after Renly makes his ham joke, but as soon as Catelyn starts talking, the Knight of Flowers becomes annoyed and sighs heavily.
+- In "Garden of Bones," he laughs merrily after Renly makes his ham joke, but as soon as Catelyn starts talking, Loras becomes annoyed and sighs heavily.

-- Loras appears to be flirting with a young nobleman in "Second Sons" while Cersei recounts the story of the Rains of Castemere.
+- He appears to be flirting with a young nobleman in "Second Sons" while Cersei recounts the story of the Rains of Castemere.

 - Get Out: He says this to Littlefinger in "The Ghost of Harrenhal" because he's angry at the older man for interrupting his mourning.

-- Heartbroken Badass: He becomes this after Renly dies.
+- Heartbroken Badass: He becomes this after Renly is slain.

 - In-Series Nickname: The Knight of (the) Flowers.
-The extra "the" was used in Season 1, but it has since been omitted in Seasons 2 and 3.
-From the books...
+The extra "the" was used in Season 1, but it has been omitted since Season 2. note

 - I Owe You My Life: He says this word-for-word to the Hound after Sandor saves him from the Mountain, and Loras decides to repay the debt by forfeiting the final round of the joust and giving the championship title (plus the substantial award money) to the Hound.